IditaRead Helpful Tips, Information & Lesson Plans

 Definitely check back often during the first 10 days of the race!

 Below are tips and links from our staff and parents.
 Please share tips from your home!
-Email them to any of the folks listed in your region for the guidelines page or click here!
+Email them to any of the folks listed in your region as contacts.
+See the Guidelines page or click here to email Sally!

-Guidelines - Mushers w/Rookies Noted - Checkpoints - Register
+Guidelines - Mushers w/Rookies Noted - Checkpoints - Northern Route!- Register

 Neat Things to Download - Helpful Tips & Lesson Plans!